 Latest in the Case:

-On March 7, 2018, a 3-judge panel from the U.S. Court of Appeals for the 6th Circuit, which covers Kentucky, Michigan, Ohio and Tennessee, voted to reverse a terrible lower court ruling, remanding the case.
+Previously, on March 7, 2018, a 3-judge panel from the U.S. Court of Appeals for the 6th Circuit, which covers Kentucky, Michigan, Ohio and Tennessee, voted to reverse a lower court ruling, remanding the case.
 The decision reaffirms that Title VII prohibits discrimination based on gender identity and determines that businesses citing anti-LGBTQ religious beliefs are not entitled to an exemption from Title VII.

 - September 25, 2014: The EEOC files a lawsuit against Harris Family Funeral Homes on behalf of Aimee Stephens, a transgender woman who was fired shortly after informing her employer that she is transgender.

 - April 2016: After losing its motion to dismiss the case, claiming that no federal law prohibits discrimination based on gender identity (an argument that ignores that the 6th Circuit has held that this discrimination constitutes “sex discrimination”), the funeral home claims an exemption from Title VII of the Civil Rights Act under the federal Religious Freedom Restoration Act.

 - August 18, 2016: In an unprecedented distortion, U.S. District Court Judge Sean F. Cox in Michigan ruled that a Detroit-area funeral home was in the clear for firing a transgender employee, because the funeral home’s discriminatory actions were protected under the federal Religious Freedom Restoration Act (RFRA).
 This is an unprecedented ruling, representative of the ongoing hijacking of the federal RFRA, passed in 1992 with the intent of religious minorities – not ensuring that employers could use their religious beliefs as an excuse to discriminate.

 - October 13, 2016: The EEOC appeals the ruling to the 6th Circuit Court of Appeals.